playgen/space-modules-inc/README.md

 - Controllers/ScenarioController - manages loading and selecting scenarios, loading, sending and receiving player and controller dialogue (including triggering audio to play) and calculates the end score of each scenario played.
 - GameStates/Inputs/GameStateInput - handles UI whilst in the ‘Game’ state, including updating character expression and dialogue and triggering various commands.
 - GameStates/GameStateControllerFactory - creates and sets up events for all states within the game.

-# Other Key Details
-There are issues with the ExcelToJsonConverter in this project that means it always fail to convert.
-To convert Excel files for localization, either convert using another project or another asset, such as the ExcelToJsonConverter found in PlayGen’s GitLab.